Facebook has six months to determine if Trump returns

 Tech platforms have grappled in recent years with how to police world leaders and politicians that violate their guidelines.
 Facebook has come under fire both from those who think it should abandon its hands-off approach to political speech and those, including Republican lawmakers and some free-expression advocates who saw the Trump ban as a disturbing act of censorship.

-Facebook was one of a slew of social media sites that barred the former president, including Twitter Inc, which banned him permanently.
+Facebook was one of a slew of social media sites that barred the former president, including Twitter Inc, which banned him permanently, a move welcomed by some civil rights groups and social media researchers.
 Political leaders from German Chancellor Angela Merkel to U.S. Senator Bernie Sanders expressed concern that private companies could silence elected officials on their sites.

 Wednesday’s decision marks a milestone for the oversight board, which Facebook financed with $130 million.
 The body has been hailed as a novel experiment by some researchers but criticized by those who have been skeptical about its independence or view it as a PR stunt to deflect attention from the company’s more systemic problems.